ScappaMarco/xml2blockchain/README.md

 Due to memory space, before pushing the Blocks in BlockChain they are compressed and then sent.
 The same procedure is done whenever we want to read a block: we first decompress the data and then we deserialize

 ### Blockchain main logic
-The design of the BlockChain has been defined in the BlockChainService directory's files (https://github.com/ScappaMarco/xml2blockchain/tree/main/src/main/java/blockchain): here you can find the definitions of the BlockChain two main functions (save, read).
+The design of the BlockChain has been defined in the BlockChainService directory's files (https://github.com/ScappaMarco/xml2blockchain/tree/main/src/main/java/blockchain/chaincodes): here you can find the definitions of the BlockChain two main functions (save, read) in two distinct configurations:
+- **Duplicate checker**: the duplicate checker checks if the block with that ID and the block data already exists in the chaincode; if so, it returns an error message, otherwise the transaction make it in the blockchain
+- **Non-Duplicate checker**: in this configuration, the chaincode allows everything to enter the blockchain.
+So, every transaction is not checked before being pushed inside the chaincode.
+This configuration is obviously slower than the previous one, since writing in the chaincode requires more time than just checking the existence
+Which one of the configuration is in use, is ruled by the "_FabricConnector_" (https://github.com/ScappaMarco/xml2blockchain/blob/main/src/main/java/blockchain/src/connect/FabricConnector.java).
+This file has a variable named "_CONTRACT_NAME_": by the value of this variable depends which one the chaincode is being interrogated to use.
+Each one of the two chaincodes has been created using the "_deployCC_" as it follows: **./network.sh deployCC -ccn chaincode-name -ccv 1.0 -ccp /path/to/your/chaincode -ccl chaincode-specification-lenguage**,
+- **-ccn**: this flag is used to specify the name that we want to use when we are about to connect to the chaincode
+- **-ccv**: this flag is used to specify the version of the chaincode.
+This is useful if we want to upgrade the code of the chaincode, and in this cass we are going to re-deploy a 2.0 version
+- **-ccp**: this flag is used to specify where we defined the code of the chaincode.
+- **-ccl**: this flag is used to specify the language with which we defined the chaincode.
+In our case, the chaincode is defined in JavaScript

 ## Timing
 Using the file timer.py (https://github.com/ScappaMarco/xml2blockchain/blob/main/scripts/timer.py) we visualized the mean time of some of the main subprocesses in the project: particularly we measured **Parsing time**, **Serialization time**, **BlockChain saving time** and **General time** with and without the **_Duplicate block checker_**.